alanfranz/rake-standalone/README.md

 Because life is too short to convert spaces to tabs.

+## PROJECT IS SUSPENDED

+I'm probably not willing to invest a lot in this project anymore.
+There're a lot of good build tools that I've come to like after building this.
+Repositories will be unpublished soon.

 ## Rationale

 The world is full of good build tools.
 [GNU Make](https://www.gnu.org/software/make/), [CMake](https://cmake.org/),